 Johnny of Johnny’s Burger Bar wants to determine his famous Johnny Burger’s cost per serving.
 The dish consists of 8 ounces of ground beef, 1 sesame seed bun, 1 tablespoon of sauce, 2 slices of cheese, 2 slices of tomatoes, and 2 potatoes.

 Johnny buys his ingredients in bulk and pays £19 for 5 pounds of ground beef.
 He calculates that 8 ounces of ground beef for a single burger costs his restaurant £1.90.
 Johnny does similar calculations to determine the cost per serving of the remaining ingredients in the burger.

 Calculate the cost per serving for all of the dishes on your menu, and don’t forget to do the same for your cocktail menu!

 While some restauranteurs don’t take food cost percentage seriously, you shouldn’t be one of them.
-Optimizing your food cost percentages can help you maximize each of your menu item’s profits.
+Optimising your food cost percentages can help you maximise each of your menu item’s profits.